 On the street where I grew up in the 1950s and 60s there were five families that were related: sisters, brothers, parents, cousins, grandparents and so forth.
 In fact, my aunt and uncle lived down the street from us and others lived within a mile or two.
 This close proximity of sibling families seemed very normal.
 So, why was I surprised to find it in 1880 or 1900?
 I guess I wasn’t really so surprised, just happy to find more potential stories.

 When I began researching the censuses of my great grandparents, Charles and Mary Kuhn, I came across a broad family togetherness tale.
 It came about as I was training myself to be thorough I guess.
 One learns from those who are really good at family research to always study the neighbors in a census, not to stop when you find the family you first went after.
 I’ve been told to pay attention to people who might be connected in some way that are living nearby.
 This is one of those illustrations of the wisdom of that lesson.
 So anyway, what’s the big deal here?!
-It turns out to be a family story extravaganza, a part of which I’ll tell1880 Census, Charles and Mary Kuhn here today.
+It turns out to be a family story extravaganza, a part of which I’ll tell here today.
 This particular research brings so many possibilities for family history stories, I can’t mention them all!

 The beginning of this neighborhood fiesta is the 1880 census record of Charles and Mary Kuhn in Indianapolis, living at 101 High Street with their three month old son.
 They told the enumerator that Charles works at a brewery, he was born in Hessen, and both of his parents were also born there.
 And that Mary was born in Indiana, her father in Baden and her mother in Bavaria.
 All of this information is super because it confirms the origins of the families and helps complete and document their history more strongly.
 Of course, I took a while when I found the Kuhn family to just think about what all the information meant and to file it in my database.